Code-Institute-Submissions/full-stack-frameworks-with-django-1/README.md

 [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Improved Bootstrap Forms in Django.

+[Django Testing](https://www.youtube.com/watch?v=qwypH3YvMKc&list=PLbpAWbHbi5rMF2j5n6imm0enrSD9eQUaM) - I found this extremely helpful when learning how to do testing in Django.
+Alongside the Django Documentation on Testing.

 #### Content & Media

 Most of the content on the app is lorem ipsum, for example the T&Cs and policies are lorem ipsum but with real headings just to show that on an app of this calibre (ecommerce) these would be required for the go live.

 Media is mostly just placeholder content e.g. bug screenshots and as such have come from [placeholder.com](https://placeholder.com/).

+### Notes

+I would just like to state that the reason as to why in my tickets.views I have `mandatory_tags` and `mandatory_priorities` is because there are links to these in both the sidebar and footer menus, and if there was no tickets with a priority, yet it was still linked up, it would 404, and this is not good.
+I chose instead to display a message to the user, so for example instead of 404ing, if you went to `/tickets/bugs/` or `/tickets/features` when they're empty (i.e. none submitted) it would display a nice message stating such, and the same if you went to `/tickets/bugs/priority/critical` and there were no critical bugs, it would 404 when instead, not taking the user away from the app and stating that there are no critical bugs at this time, is a much better UX in my opinion.